towed-imagery-field-manual/towed-imagery-field-manual.github.io/pages/05-field-procedures.md

 1. Ensure all personnel understand their roles by conducting an appropriate toolbox talk, incorporating risk assessment and appropriate PPE to be worn.
 See Chapter 1 for further information about risk assessments.
 2. Confirm with the vessel Master that GPS tracks for the proposed deployments are accurate and the order of transect sampling is clearly communicated.
 3. Discuss the desired target location and the feasibility of deploying at that location.
 Main items to take into account are:
 * Terrain.
 To minimise the risk of a deployment almost all tows will be conducted on either a flat or downward sloping seafloor.
 This will reduce the chance of the camera hooking up and allow for the platform to fly out into deeper water if there is a winch failure.
 Consider if there are any large ridges, boulders, drop-offs, etc. along the proposed tow route as with minimal forward vision, 10 m or less, there is not a large margin for avoidance.
 * Weather/sea state.
 When the camera is flying along the ocean floor, the ship will need to travel at ~ 0.5-1ms<sup>-1</sup>.
 This can limit the manoeuvrability of the ship and depending on the direction of the prevailing wind and swell, is not always possible on a particular heading.
 As the sea-state and swell can affect the ships manoeuvrability when travelling at low speeds it is essential to regularly check the weather forecast to ensure the sea state is acceptable and the platform can be safely deployed and retrieved.
 * Depth.
 Be aware of the depth limitations of the towed body and the wire that the platform is deployed on.
 4. The vessel Master must approve each deployment and communicate with crew prior to launch.
 5. Prepare tow body on deck and ensure only essential personnel participate in its preparation and deployment.
 6. Check for correct operation of cameras and lights (check explicitly for miss-timing between image capture and strobe firing) and winch including watertight seals, power requirements, hydraulic power and hoses, time synchronisation (PC, USBL, camera systems) and recording media. (e.g. check all recording systems are synchronised to UTC time).
 7. If necessary, attach the USBL beacon to the frame and check that it is operational.
 8. Perform laser alignments as per manufacturer’s procedure.
 9. Inspect the platform for any deterioration in cables and cable ties, ensure frame nuts and bolts are tight and all equipment mounts are secure.
-10. Ensure all connection to pressure housings and equipment are tight and secure.
+10. Ensure all connections to pressure housings and equipment are tight and secure.
 11. Ensure the winch clutch or load relief mechanism is adjusted to the correct tension prior to initial deployment.
 12. Once all instruments are confirmed working, handclap within an overlapping field of view of all cameras.
 13. Inform the bridge and deck you are ready to deploy and wait for confirmation from the bridge that the ship is at deployment speed and is approaching the start of the survey line.